ovh/terraform-provider-ovh/website/docs/r/me_installation_template.html.markdown

 ## Argument Reference

 * `available_languages`: List of all language available for this template.
-* `base_template_name`: (Required) OVH template name yours will be based on, choose one among the list given by compatibleTemplates function.
+* `base_template_name`: (Required) OVHcloud template name yours will be based on, choose one among the list given by compatibleTemplates function.
 * `beta`: This distribution is new and, although tested and functional, may still display odd behaviour.
 * `bit_format`: This template bit format (32 or 64).
 * `category`: Category of this template (informative only). (basic, customer, hosting, other, readyToUse, virtualisation).